Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Unstable homotopy groups of spheres and Stiefel varieties

-is split surjective, the kernel is the maximal divisible subgroup of the domain, which is uniquely divisible, and the target is a torsion group.

-If in addition $n-1 \le e$, then the realization map is an isomorphism. \end{theorem} \begin{proof} Let us disregard the last paragraph for the moment.
+\begin{proof} Let us disregard the last paragraph for the moment.
 The proof is by induction on $r$.
 The case of $r=1$ follows from Proposition \ref{prop:comparisonOfUH} with $x=n-1$ and $y=n$, since $V_1(\A^n) \weq S^{n-1+n\alpha}$.
 The inequalities on $e,d$ imply that $\pi_{d+e}(W_1(\C^n))= \pi_{d+e}(S^{2n-1})$ is a stable homotopy group of a sphere and inequality \ref{ineq:z} implies that it is torsion.

 For the induction step, suppose $r \ge 2$ but $r \le n-2$.
 We consider the commutative diagram whose rows are exact sequences { } The commutativity of this diagram is proved in \cite[Prop.\ 5.1]{Gant2025}.
 Map $f_1$ is surjective with uniquely divisible kernel by Proposition \ref{prop:comparisonOfUH}: the required inequalities may be easily verified with $x=n-1$, $y=n$ and $d+1$ playing the part of $d$.
 Note that inequalities \ref{ineq:f}--\ref{ineq:z} imply the same inequalities with $r-1$, $n-1$ in place of $r$, $n$.
 Therefore, the induction hypothesis implies that the map $f_2$ is surjective with uniquely divisible kernel.
 Map $f_4$ is surjective with uniquely divisible kernel by Proposition \ref{prop:comparisonOfUH} again.
 And map $f_5$ is a surjection with uniquely divisible kernel by the induction hypothesis again: inequalities \ref{ineq:f}--\ref{ineq:z} imply the same inequalities with $r-1$, $n-1$ and $d-1$ in place of $r,n$ and $d$.
 Additionally, the codomains of $f_2$ and $f_4$ are torsion abelian groups, by the induction hypothesis.
 It follows that the codomain of $f_3$ is also torsion.